 Clean cabinet and paint cabinet pieces to your liking.
 I choose to leave this cabinet as is for the time being because I knew we were moving, but I may give this piece a paint job of some kind once situated at the new house.

-Make sure back side of cabinet is sturdy enough to become the bottom of a coffee table.
-The back side should have a frame portion and a thin piece of wood or particle board covering the frame.
-Make sure the back side is securely attached to the frame, so that when it becomes the “bottom” of the coffee table, it nice and sturdy.
+Make sure the backside of the cabinet is sturdy enough to become the bottom of a coffee table.
+The backside should have a frame portion and a thin piece of wood or particleboard covering the frame.
+Make sure the backside is securely attached to the frame so that when it becomes the “bottom” of the coffee table, it is nice and sturdy.

 For the cabinet legs

 Cut 4 pieces of 2″ x 2″ wood to about 4 inches (10.6 cm) each.
 Sand smooth.